top of page

 • Requires professional installation, which can be time-consuming and costly.

-• Risk of voiding manufacturer warranties due to electrical modifications.
+• Risk of voiding manufacturer warranties due to electrical modifications if immobilisers are installed.

 • Less flexible if you need to move the device to another vehicle.